-I just woke up on the first official full day on the road.
+I just woke up on the first official full day on the road since recovering from my automobile accident.
 Technically yesterday was day 1 because I left, but circumstances of the day had me push my departure further and further into the evening… Let me elaborate!

 During the day, right after STELL4’s photoshoot with ReStyle It, at I had a very last-minute request to appear on a major news station’s breakfast show.
 Since I was leaving right then (bags and keys in hand, finalizing my packing), they were going to pre-record the segment to air the next morning.
 This sounded amazing because the extra press would really help raise awareness and support my fundraising target (Donate to the Children’s Wish Foundation Here!).
 The problems started when I dropped everything to pop into the location and the full crew didn’t show up until over an hour later, they didn’t know what angle they wanted, and it took 2-3 hours of my midday time originally planned to hit the road!
 I’m not even sure if they got what they wanted at the end, because it was such an unorganized mess.